Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Laplace-based Estimation

-To understand why the GL estimation can be useful in our context, let us consider Figure \ref{Fig1}.
-It shows that when the magnitude of the break is small both the finite-sample and continuous record distribution display highly non-standard features.
-First, there are three modes; two are near the start and end of sample points while the mode at the origin corresponds to the estimated break point.
+To understand why the GL estimation can be useful, consider Figure \ref{Fig1}, which shows that when the magnitude of the break is small both the finite-sample and continuous record distribution display highly non-standard features.
+First, there are three modes; two are near the start and end of sample while the mode at the origin corresponds to the estimated break point.
 This multi-modality signifies that there is a substantial tendency for the LS estimator to locate the break date towards the tails rather than close to the true break date.
-Second, the asymmetry in the density\textemdash which is always present unless the true break date is at mid-sample\textemdash implies that the span and actual location of the break matters a great deal for the precision of the estimator.
-CP documented that such features are still present to a less extent for moderate break sizes, although they disappear when breaks are large (cf. Figure \ref{Fig2}).
+Second, the asymmetry in the density\textemdash which is always present unless the true break date is at mid-sample\textemdash implies that the span and actual location of the break matters for the precision of the estimator.
+CP documented that such features are still present to a lesser extent for moderate break sizes, although they disappear when they are large (cf. Figure \ref{Fig2}).
 As opposed to simply relying on $Q_{h}\left(N_{b}\right)$ which is quite flat for small breaks, the GL estimation combines information from the continuous record density\textemdash through $\pi\left(N_{b}\right)$\textemdash with information from the distribution of the criterion function to yield the Quasi-posterior.
-Given the highly non-standard features of the finite-sample distribution, the Quasi-posterior is likely to contain more accurate information about the uncertainty about the change-point.
-Hence, estimation and inference based on the latter may have better properties.
-We shall show that $\widehat{T}_{b}^{\mathrm{GL}}$ is more precise (i.e., reduced MAE and RMSE) and that the confidence sets proposed for $T_{b}^{0}$ display accurate coverage probabilities.
-To proceed, we next state some assumptions and a lemma proved in the appendix needed to develop the asymptotic properties of the GL estimate. \begin{assumption} $\boldsymbol{L}$ denotes the set of functions $l:\,\mathbb{R}\rightarrow\mathbb{R}_{+}$ that satisfy: (i) $l\left(r\right)$ is defined on $\mathbb{R}$, with $l\left(r\right)\geq0$ and $l\left(r\right)=0$ if and only if $r=0$; (ii) $l\left(r\right)$ is continuous at $r=0$ but is not identically zero; (iii) $l\left(\cdot\right)$ is convex and $l\left(r\right)\leq1+\left|r\right|^{m}$ for some $m>0$. \end{assumption}
+Given the highly non-standard features of the finite-sample distribution, the Quasi-posterior contains more accurate information about the uncertainty of the change-point.
+Hence, estimation and inference based on the latter may have better properties as we shall show. \begin{assumption} $\boldsymbol{L}$ denotes the set of functions $l:\,\mathbb{R}\rightarrow\mathbb{R}_{+}$ that satisfy: (i) $l\left(r\right)$ is defined on $\mathbb{R}$, with $l\left(r\right)\geq0$ and $l\left(r\right)=0$ if and only if $r=0$; (ii) $l\left(r\right)$ is continuous at $r=0$ but is not identically zero; (iii) $l\left(\cdot\right)$ is convex and $l\left(r\right)\leq1+\left|r\right|^{m}$ for some $m>0$. \end{assumption}